What are cookies?

 Content and Display networks like Google Display, Facebook Audience Network or Taboola also start to leverage contextual targeting besides direct user signals.
 These trends will continue throughout the industry.

-It’s not longer enough to rely on data collection by third parties to optimize marketing investment.
-Companies have to look at their first party data and build a successful marketing strategy around it.
+It’s not long enough to rely on data collection by third parties to optimize marketing investment.
+Companies have to look at their first-party data and build a successful marketing strategy around it.

 Welcome to the brave new marketing world.

 Jan Badertscher is the Product Manager of Heroleads Asia.
 He builds successful Digital Marketing Analytics Solutions.
 He is involved from vision to implementation and an advocate for data democratization and machine learning.

 Interested in joining our programs, click here!